 - Coenzyme Q10: acts as an antioxidant and supports immune function.
 Suggested dose: 30-200 mg per day.

 - Cysteine (also called N-acetyl-L-cysteine, or NAC): the body converts cysteine to glutathione, a powerful antioxidant.
-Suggested dose of NAC: 500 mg per day to start; HIV+ people may take up to 4,000 mg per day, with your health care provider's supervision.
+Suggested dose of NAC: 500 mg per day to start; people living with HIV may take up to 4,000 mg per day, with your health care provider's supervision.

 - Probiotic supplement: these contain "healthy bacteria" like acidophilus to support digestion and immune health.
 Having healthy bacteria in your gut helps your body absorb more nutrients and make the most of what you eat.
 A suggested dose of Lactobacillus acidophilus (L. acidophilus), one of the most common probiotics, is one to two billion colony-forming units (CFUs).
 The dose depends on the health condition being treated.
 Those using probiotics may take as many as 15 billion CFUs per day for intestinal health with their health care provider's supervision.